realpython/python-guide/docs/writing/structure.rst

 to do it poorly.
 Some signs of a poorly structured project
 include:

-- Multiple and messy circular dependencies: If your classes Table and Chair in furn.py need to import Carpenter from workers.py to answer a question such as table.isdoneby(), and if conversely the class Carpenter needs to import Table and Chair,
+- Multiple and messy circular dependencies: if your classes Table and Chair in furn.py need to import Carpenter from workers.py to answer a question such as table.isdoneby(), and if conversely the class Carpenter needs to import Table and Chair,